-- 24/7 care - Assistance with personal care needs such as getting into and out of bed - Support for household tasks like preparing meals - · Participating in household activities like shopping - · Managing challenging behaviours.
+- 24/7 care and overnight support - · Assistance with personal care needs such as getting into and out of bed - Support for household tasks like preparing meals - · Participating in household activities like shopping - · Managing challenging behaviours.

-Note: Living expenses such as rent and day-to-day costs such as food are not covered.
+Living expenses such as rent and day-to-day costs such as food are not covered.